tenancy/docs/docs/tenancy/old/identification-driver-console.md

 commands have gained two new options, `--tenant` and `--tenant-type`.

-For a tenant to be identified with the Console driver, you need to apply a Contract to the [tenant][what-is-a-tenant] class and implement the required methods.
+For a tenant to be identified with the Console driver, you need to apply a Contract to the [tenant][tenant-what-is] class and implement the required methods.

 This allows you to set up your own identification requirements, eg: